TGAC/COPO-documentation/policies/privacy-notice.rst

 Lawful basis for processing your data
 --------------------------------------

-Under UK data protection law, we must have a 'lawful basis' for collecting and using your personal information.
+Under UK data protection law, we must have a "lawful basis" for collecting and using your personal information.
 There is a list of possible lawful bases in the UK GDPR.
 You can find out more about lawful bases on the `Information Commissioner's Office website <https://ico.org.uk/for-organisations/advice-for-small-organisations/key-data-protection-terms-you-need-to-know/#lawfulbasis>`__.